 Vaccine-preventable diseases continue to occur on American college campuses.
 In order to ensure the safest possible environment for University of Kentucky students, the university has prematriculation immunization recommendations.
-These are based upon recommendations and guidelines issued by the American College Health Association (ACHA), the Centers for Disease Control and Prevention (CDC) and the federal Advisory Committee on Immunization Practices (ACIP), last updated March 2011.
+These are based upon recommendations and guidelines issued by the American College Health Association (ACHA), the Centers for Disease Control and Prevention (CDC), and the federal Advisory Committee on Immunization Practices (ACIP), last updated March 2011.

 The University of Kentucky strongly recommends that all incoming students be immunized before enrollment (either through vaccination or naturally acquired immunity) against the following illnesses:

 Please note that some colleges, including the Colleges of Dentistry, Health Sciences, Medicine, Nursing, Pharmacy and Public Health, require vaccinations or proof of immunity.
-More information on college-specific immunizations policies can be found on your college’s website.
+More information on college-specific immunization policies can be found on your college’s website.
 International students should consult the International Student page for health-related policies specific to their status as international students.

 Most students who attended elementary school in Kentucky should already be protected, except perhaps for meningitis.
-Students from out of state, those who have been homeschooled, or those who have for whatever reason avoided immunizations may need one or more of these vaccines.
+Students from out of state, those who have been homeschooled or those who have for whatever reason avoided immunizations may need one or more of these vaccines.
 Students are advised that these immunizations should be up to date.
 UHS can administer these vaccines to students who are not already fully protected.